SMS Arcona (1858): Later career

 The ship was to embark on another major voyage around the world, this time as a training ship for naval cadets.
 In addition, she was to survey islands in the southern Indian Ocean for the upcoming 1874 transit of Venus that Germany intended to send an expedition to observe.
 The ship sailed from Kiel on 13 October, and by 31 January 1874, she had arrived off the Kerguelen Islands.
 Heavy fog prevented her from stopping there.
 Reibnitz nevertheless determined that the main island of Grande Terre would be a usable location for the expedition.
 Arcona continued on to Heard Island, but a severe storm kept the ship from anchoring there too.
 The ship sailed to Melbourne, Australia, where Reibnitz made his report to Berlin.
 She then moved to Sydney, where she stayed from 6 to 11 May.
 Arcona then sailed north to tour the islands of the central Pacific Ocean.
 During a stop at Levuka, Fiji, the Fijian king, Seru Epenisa Cakobau requested Germany establish a protectorate over the islands, a request he had previously made to other German warships that had visited the islands.
 Arcona then departed for Apia, Samoa, to try to settle debts owed to German businesses there.

 Arcona left Apia on 7 June, bound for Yokohama, which she reached on 17 July.
 Upon arriving, she received orders instructing the crew to support one of the German expeditions to study the transit of Venus, which was to be held at Yantai.
 The scientists had already arrived there, and the ship's crew assisted them in building a station to observe the event.
 Arcona was used to carry the initial report to Nagasaki, where it was sent to Germany, after which she returned to Yantai to embark the scientists, as they had completed their work.
 The ship carried them back to Nagasaki on 10 February 1875, where they transferred to a commercial ship for the voyage home.
 Arcona cruised in Japanese waters for two months before receiving orders to return home.
 She left Japan on 5 April, crossing the Pacific and to sail around South America; this leg of the voyage was punctuated by stops in Honolulu, Hawaii, and Callao, Peru.
 While in the latter port, it was discovered that her foremast had begun to crack, which required immediate repairs.
 The only facility that could handle the work was in San Francisco, California, and so she was diverted there in early June.
 Arcona was the first German warship to visit the port.
-After repairs were completed, she resumed her voyage south, stopping in Valparaiso, Chile; Montevideo, Uruguay; Rio de Janeiro; Horta; and Plymouth, United Kingdom.
+After repairs were completed, she resumed her voyage south, stopping in Valparaíso, Chile; Montevideo, Uruguay; Rio de Janeiro; Horta; and Plymouth, United Kingdom.
 While steaming off the coast of Denmark on 18 December, she ran aground off Jammerbugt, but was able to free herself.
 Arcona arrived in Kiel on 26 December and was decommissioned there five days later.